FaiezWaseem/PhpYoutubeScrapper/readme.md

 ## how to
- just download the yt.php , include it and enjoy! for example checkout the index.php or example2.php.
+ just download the yt.php , include it and enjoy! for examples checkout the example folder index.php or example2.php.
 Sample Code

 ```Php
     include_once("./yt.php");